Sicura Console

 Sidebar - Profiles

 Each of these providers includes numerous profiles depending on your compliance needs.
-Any of these profiles can be scanned on any of our various supported platforms, and then enforced either using the console’s built-in enforcement feature, or by using the SIMP Compliance Engine in a Puppet environment.
+Any of these profiles can be scanned on any of our various supported platforms, and then enforced either using the console’s built-in enforcement feature, or by using the Sicura Compliance Engine in a Puppet environment.

 Scan Profiles